cybercongress/cybertensor-developer-docs/docs/subnets/subnet-hyperparameters.md

 ### Example

 Consider Subnet-1, that has its `immunity_period` set to 7200 blocks.
-The duration of a block is 12 seconds.
-Hence a subnet validator or a subnet miner at any UID in Subnet-1 has 24 hours (=7200 blocks) from the moment they have registered, before they will be considered for deregistration.
+The duration of a block is 5 seconds.
+Hence, a subnet validator or a subnet miner at any UID in Subnet-1 has 24 hours (=7200 blocks) from the moment they have registered, before they will be considered for deregistration.

 :::tip Managing node deregistration during major updates The subnet owner may modify the [`immunity_period`](#immunity_period) at any given time, as well as temporarily turn off [`network_registration_allowed`] to allow established nodes (miners and/or validators) to adjust to major codebase updates without being deregistered.